-The curriculum encompasses fraud examinations, financial investigations, the psychology of white collar crime, forensic interrogations and evidence management and presentation for civil and criminal trials.
+The Business Forensics Certificate is designed to prepare students for a career in the field of fraud investigation and forensics.
+The curriculum encompasses fraud examinations, financial investigations, the psychology of white-collar crime, forensic interrogations and evidence management, and presentation for civil and criminal trials.
 A wide variety of teaching tools are employed including case studies, mock investigations, mock trials, guest speakers and professionals who are experts in their areas.

 Current undergraduate College of Business Administration (CBA) students majoring in Accounting or Computer Information Systems may choose a concentration on Fraud and Business Forensics.
 The concentration credit requirements are the same as the Certificate in Business Forensics.
 CBA students who want to declare this concentration through the CBA Undergraduate Academic Coordinator in the Dean's Office in Sweigart Hall a semester prior to beginning coursework.

 - ACC-325 - Fraud Examination and Business Forensics

 This course is designed to introduce students to the prevalence of fraud and fraudulent financial reporting in all forms of business, including the many methods used by employees and managers to perpetrate fraud.
 Topics will include: the motivation of individuals to commit fraud, various types of fraud schemes perpetrated in the workplace, as well as the various tools and techniques that are use d to investigate, detect and prevent fraud.
 Prerequisite: ACC-210.